 Since spending the last few years focusing on nourishing myself on all levels, my bones are holding strong.

-I am passionate about sharing what I’ve learned and helping women understand their bones, nourish their bones, and build stronger bones so they can enjoy a long life of mobility and vivacity.
+I am passionate about sharing what I’ve learned and helping women understand their bones, nourish their bones, and build stronger bones so they can enjoy their life!

 I firmly believe that the crux of our health care is self-care enriched with collaboration, support, information, and grit.

-For my clients I am 100% their ally supporting them on how to develop effective self-care practices, research solutions, troubleshoot obstacles, and feel fully empowered making their healthiest and safest choices to not fear their bones so they can live their life with confidence and vitality.
+For my clients I am 100% their ally supporting them on how to develop effective self-care practices, research solutions, troubleshoot obstacles, and feel fully empowered making their healthiest and safest choices for treatment to not fear their bones so they can live their life with confidence and vitality.

 It’s for you if you have osteoporosis or osteopenia, or have a family history of low bone density, and you want to quickly learn what it will take to:

-The guide breaks down for you the 7 key tools you need to know your bones, feed your bones, and not fear your bones as you age.
+The guide breaks down for you the 7 key areas you need to understand to move forward on your bone health journey.

 Inhale Inspiration, Exhale Action with my free, easy guide here.

 Well, first of all there is indeed magic in the number 3 (I even wrote a blog about it), the color green evokes strength and vitality, and circles indicate totality, wholeness, focus, timelessness, and cyclic movements.

-Mary Beth Ray is a certified yoga teacher, holistic nutrition consultant, and a National Board & Functional Medicine certified health coach.
-She helps folks understand and nourish their bones, build stronger bones, and, most importantly, not fear their bones so they can enjoy a long life of mobility and vivacity.
+Mary Beth Ray is a certified yoga teacher, yoga therapist, holistic nutrition consultant, and a Board Certified Functional Medicine health coach.
+She helps folks understand and nourish their bones, build stronger bones, and, most importantly, not fear their bones so they can enjoy a long life of mobility and vitality.
 MB firmly believes that the crux of our health care is self-care enriched with collaboration, support, information, and grit.
 Practicing with MB you will hone a more graceful engagement with your everyday life.
 To learn more, visit 3greencircles.com